huangrh/rstarating/README.md

 -----
 ### Introduction
-The package is to reimplement the [SAS-Pack](http://www.qualitynet.org/dcs/ContentServer?c=Page&pagename=QnetPublic%2FPage%2FQnetTier3&cid=1228775958130) script for the CMS Hospital Compare Star Rating as posted on [https://www.qualitynet.org](http://www.qualitynet.org/dcs/ContentServer?c=Page&pagename=QnetPublic%2FPage%2FQnetTier2&cid=1228775183434).
-R is widely used open source software in statistic analysis.
-This process has been speed up tremendous and it
+The initial goal of the package is to reimplement the [SAS-Pack](http://www.qualitynet.org/dcs/ContentServer?c=Page&pagename=QnetPublic%2FPage%2FQnetTier3&cid=1228775958130) for the CMS Hospital Compare Overall Star Rating as posted on [https://www.qualitynet.org](http://www.qualitynet.org/dcs/ContentServer?c=Page&pagename=QnetPublic%2FPage%2FQnetTier2&cid=1228775183434).
+During the reimplementation, several major issues have been discovered:

+- CMS's SAS Pack run the k-means clustering with ONE iteratrion.

+- CMS's Latent Variable Model (LVM) uses Gaussian quadrature to approximate the integral, which lead to a incorrect estimates of the model parameters.

 -----
 ### Installation